orbitjs/orbit/README.md

 npm install -g broccoli-cli
 ```

-Install the rest of Orbit's dependencies:
+Install other dependencies:

 ```
 npm install
 ```

-### Building Orbit
+### Building

-Distributable versions of Orbit can be built to the `/build` directory by
+Distributions can be built to the `/dist` directory by running:
-running:

 ```
 npm run build
 ```

-### Testing Orbit
+### Testing

 #### CI Testing

-Orbit can be tested in CI mode by running:
+Test in CI mode by running:

 ```
 npm test